Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V3.8 : 26-Dec-2022 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V3.9 : 05-Mar-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Improved memory handling so we don''t run out of memory on the DS-Lite/Phat
+  <li>Improved ECS keyboard handling so we can handle ''transposed'' scanning of columns/rows
-  and no more crashes!</li>

-  <li>ECS and extra cart RAM now in faster VRAM to improve performance.</li>

-  <li>Fixed sound channels so that PSG + ECS + Intelivoice can all play nice together
-  (mostly for World Series of Baseball)</li>

-  <li>Improved .ROM parsing support - now checking the CRC integrity and properly
-  parsing the compatibility tags so more games run with the right settings (Intellivoice or JLP or ECS, etc).</li>

-  <li>New Game/Emulator Information screen to let you know if you are running in DS
-  compatibility mode (less RAM, slower CPU) or DSi compatibilty mode (more RAM and faster CPU).</li>
+  (allows demos like Adventure to run).</li>

+  <li>Improved banking / page-flipping for faster page switches and more robust.
+There
+  should be no more small audio ''gaps'' when page-flipping music.</li>

-  <li>For the DSi or above we now support a much wider range of binary files (up to
+  <li>For the DSi we now support 1024KB (512K Words) of binary ROM which is almost
-  512K) with page flipping.</li>

-  <li>New menu to allow you to launch a game with specific hardware configurations.
-  Use X to load the game instead of A (launch instructions are on-screen).</li>

-  <li>Lots of small improvements and cleanup as time permitted.</li>
+  unfathomably large in the world of Intellivision games (130% larger than anything I''m aware of).</li>

   </ul>'
-updated: '2022-12-26T14:19:24Z'
+updated: '2023-03-05T13:06:17Z'
-version: '3.8'
+version: '3.9'
-version_title: Version 3.8
+version_title: Version 3.9
 ---